dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 ~ $
 ```

-Unfortunately, most commands are restricted by the “sandboxed shell” environment we are in:
+Unfortunately, most commands are restricted by the "sandboxed shell" environment we are in:

 ```shell
 ~ $ test